ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 I will enable the download option again after the servers normalize.
 Also there will be coming updates to the fetch algorithm to reduce the amount of requests to the servers soon.

+Also if you still want to use it please set the refrehsrate to at least 60 seconds for now.

 ---